VanishJr/Software-Production-Project/README.md

 # Software-Production-Project
-Software Production Project about CodeEd for University of Europe for Applied Science
+Software Production Project about CodeEd for University of Europe for Applied Science made by Ivan Logutov (VanishJr) and Artur Yurchenko (GreenDEins)